clydebarrow/esphome-docs-hugo/content/cookbook/lvgl.md

         ...

 ```
-For this example to work, use the theme and style options from [above]({{< ref "cookbook/lvgl#lvgl-cookbook-theme" >}}).
+For this example to work, use the theme and style options from :ref:`above <lvgl-cookbook-theme>`.

 {{< anchor "lvgl-cookbook-flex" >}}

 ## Flex layout positioning

-:ref:`lvgl-layouts` aim to position widgets automatically, eliminating the need to specify coordinates to position each widget.
+[Layouts]({{< ref "components/lvgl/_index#lvgl-layouts" >}}) aim to position widgets automatically, eliminating the need to specify coordinates to position each widget.
 This is a great way to simplify your configuration containing many widgets as it allows you to even omit alignment options.

 {{< img src="lvgl_cook_flex_layout.png" alt="Image" class="center" >}}

 This example illustrates a control panel for three covers, made up of labels and discrete buttons.
-Although a button matrix could also be suitable for this, you might still prefer fully-featured individual buttons, as they offer a wider range of customization possibilities as seen in the :ref:`lvgl-cookbook-cover` example.
+Although a button matrix could also be suitable for this, you might still prefer fully-featured individual buttons, as they offer a wider range of customization possibilities as seen in the [Cover status and control]({{< ref "cookbook/lvgl#lvgl-cookbook-cover" >}}) example.
 Here we use the **Flex** layout:

 ```yaml
 lvgl: